zxdvd/blog/content/basic/float number.md

 ```

 #### serialization of special values
-It seems that IEEE 754 defines a new NaNs and it left a very large range for NaNs.
+It seems that IEEE 754 defined NaN very relaxed and it left a very large range for NaNs.
 So that
  different architectures, compilers may have different representation of NaNs.
 It may lead
  to problem for float/double serialization and deserialization.